 I lowered the leg slit a bit on these.
 I basically folded the legs in half and made the opening start halfway down.
 I think it works well!

 The last holiday sewing I did was some matching pajamas for my partner, Little, and I. Of course I didn’t finish until it was dark and we didn’t really get any photos together, so excuse the dark photo!
-I used Greenstyle Creation’s Brassie Joggers for our pants, GS’ Hudson Pullover for hubs’ shirt, and GS’ Centerfield Raglan for mine.
+I used Greenstyle Creation’s Brassie Joggers for our pants, GS’ Hudson Pullover for hubs’ shirt, and GS’ Centerfield Raglan for mine (post for both here).
 For the little, I used Brindille & Twig’s Pocket Pants (modified) and Ringer Tee.

 Overall, I was so glad to have the time to sew so many gifts this year!
 Hopefully I will get positive feedback and be able to continue in the future. 🙂